openjdk/guide/src/index.md

 :    At RDS we enter RDP1.
 During this phase you may continue to fix P1-P3 product bugs.
 P4 and P5 product bugs should be deferred at this point.
 Test bugs (labeled `noreg-self`) and documentation bugs (labeled `noreg-doc`) can still be fixed in RDP1 regardless of their priority.
 To fix an enhancement an approval is required.
 See the [Late-Enhancement Request Process](https://openjdk.java.net/jeps/3#Late-Enhancement-Request-Process) for details on how to do that.
 If you want to defer a P1 or P2 bug during RDP1 you will also need an approval.
 See the [Bug-Deferral Process](https://openjdk.java.net/jeps/3#Bug-Deferral-Process) for more details.

 [**Feature Complete (FC)**]{#fc}
-:    Feature Complete is declared when all features that is supposed to be in the release has been integrated into the release.
+:    Feature Complete is declared when all features that are supposed to be in the release have been integrated into the release.
 With the six-month release cadence, FC is defined as a date rather than a set of features, so the features that are integrated by FC are the features that should be in the release.
 FC is normally the same day as RDS.

 [**All Tests Run (ATR)**]{#atr}
 :    ATR is not a milestone described in JEP 3, but it's still a concept that might be mentioned in discussions on this topic and is therefore good to know about.
 ATR (a.k.a.
 ATR Start) is the start of an approximately six week long test period where all tests in the test plan for the given release is ran.
 ATR usually starts at RDS.